Did Thanos' snap raise the market's soft spot for Trump?

 7. Key Points This Week:

 After the holiday, Hong Kong and A-shares enter the first quarter earnings release period, while some U.S. stocks also enter the earnings season.
-The performance of the next quarter may not be as important; more attention will be on how companies project their upcoming performance amid tariff uncertainties and how they respond to potential tariff risks, as well as how these guidelines affect the risk appetite of funds.
+The performance of the next quarter may not be as important; rather, it is more about how companies forecast their upcoming performance under tariff uncertainties and how they respond to potential tariff risks.
+Attention should be paid to how these guidelines affect the risk appetite of funds.

 Risk Disclosure and Statement of This Article: Dolphin Research Disclaimer and General Disclosure